datagonerogue/weather-monitoring/README.md

 1. Run the main Python script:

 ```
-python weather_visualization.py
+python api_to_dataframe.py
 ```

-2. The script will prompt you to input the file name or path containing the weather forecast data.
+2. The script will prompt you to input the API key and Location for the forcast.

-3. After processing the data, the interactive plots will be generated using Matplotlib, showcasing temperature, precipitation, and wind patterns.
+3. After processing the data, the interactive plots will be generated using Matplotlib, showcasing the temperatures of the previous weeks.

 4. Explore the plots using the provided interactive features, such as zooming, panning, and hover tooltips.